c272/site/content/blog/language/Year-in-Review-2024.md

 {{<footnote-text "※ This year I stopped my tracked video chat time and began simply working and living using Japanese, so the number has almost definitely gone up but I have no way of confirming this.">}}

+In a continuing trend from last year, my reading time has gone up significantly while my consumption of other visual media and games has decreased by a significant margin.
+This is partially due to a shift in interests (books are awesome), but also simply due to physical books being the most easily accessible format throughout the moving process while having less access to a desktop/the internet.

+Looking back at my goals for 2024, however, I have managed to achieve with a large margin all but one of them, which is an awesome feeling!
+It does feel like a slightly hollow victory, however, given how narrow my media consumption has been over the past year, so that's something I'll try to improve going into next year.
+Or maybe not, it's best to consume what you enjoy.

+With the overall stats out of the way, we can transition to the more exciting part - the books!

 ## Books of 2024
 <table class="podium-table">